Shafaq-Juda/Rock-Paper-Scissor-JavaScript/README.md

-## Rock Paper Scissor Game is a game where:
+## Rock Paper Scissor Game is a game built in JavaScript where:
     # Computer choose one of three hand gestures: rock, paper, or scissors.
     # You choose one of three hand gestures: rock, paper, or scissors.
     # Rock crushes scissors, scissors cuts paper, and paper covers rock.